Trump faces blame from GOP as he moves forward with WH bid

 In an interview, Thune said there’s “no substitute for good quality candidates.”

-“We had some very contested, competitive primaries this year,” said Thune, who easily won reelection.
+“We had some very contested, competitive primaries this year,” said Thune.
 “And in some cases, you know, there were lots of forces at work, including outside folks making endorsements in some of those races.”

 Thune said he hoped the party would begin to see the emergence of younger leaders.